ravendb/docs/Documentation/4.1/Raven.Documentation.Pages/server/Embedded.dotnet.markdown

 {PANEL:Prerequisites}

+There are two prerequsites for the Embedded package:

+- **.NET Core runtime** must be installed manually
+- **Projects targeting .NET Framework 4.6.1+** that use old `packages.config` for maintaining NuGet packages must be **migrated to `PackageReference` package management**

+{NOTE:.NET Core Runtime}

 RavenDB Embedded **does not include .NET Core runtime required for it to run**.

 By default the `ServerOptions.FrameworkVersion` is set to the .NET Core version that we compiled the server with and `ServerOptions.DotNetPath` is set to `dotnet` meaning that it will require to have it declared in PATH.

 We highly recommend using the .NET Core framework version defined in `ServerOptions.FrameworkVersion` for proper functioning of the Server.
 The .NET Core runtime can be downloaded from [here](https://www.microsoft.com/net/download).

+{NOTE/}

+{NOTE:Migrating from `packages.config` to `PackageReference` in old csproj projects}

+Due to the NuGet limitations, the Embedded package requires newer package management via `PackageReference` instead of old `packages.config`.

+The transition between those two is easy due to built-in into Visual Studio 2017 migrator written by Microsoft.
+Please read following [article](https://docs.microsoft.com/en-us/nuget/reference/migrate-packages-config-to-package-reference) written by Microsoft that will guide you through the process.

+{NOTE/}

 {PANEL/}